ExtendScript/extendscriptr/README.md

 - open the outputed file with ExtendScript Toolkit
 - run it

-## Name
-The name `extendscriptr` is subject to modification.
-Stay tuned.

 ## Authors/Contributors
 - Lucas Vogel @vogelino
 - Fabian Morón Zirfas @fabiantheblind